 Snippet of the SEO options for Squarespace

 For WordPress, the long running king of SEO plugins is Yoast SEO plugin.
 Yoast SEO allows you to edit all the same options as Squarespace PLUS more added help when you want to target keywords.
 Here is a snapshot of what Yoast is telling me for this page right now if I wanted to target “WordPress vs Squarespace”.
 I like the quick check and I like that I can edit the snippet that shows up in google search results.
+If you find SEO to be quite daunting and really want to utilize it but are not sure how you want it to specifically fit your website, you can contact a freelance SEO consultant to help you, like Daniel Foley who specializes in this area.
+Researching what works best for you will help you feel more secure in how your website is being seen and searched.

 Also with Yoast, I can easily prevent pages from being index by Google which is handy for thank you pages or pages with freebies that people are redirect to on signup.